 (Photo of Jez Lowe and the Bad Pennies by Roger Liptrot)

-In summer 2017 Becky took a break from professional piping engagements following a diagnosis and treatment for Dupuytrens disease in her right hand.
-After resting, treatment and an unexpected bout of plain old ‘good luck’ in September 2018 she is BACK IN THE BELLOWS!! and piping again.
+In summer 2017 Becky took a break from professional piping engagements following diagnosis and treatment for Dupuytrens disease in her right hand.
+After resting, treatment and an unexpected bout of plain old ‘good luck’ in summer 2018, she is now fully BACK IN THE BELLOWS!! and delighted to be piping again.